The Best Road Trip Getaways Outside of Portland Maine

 Day 1: Cruise along Route 1

-Wrap up your trip at the spot that really put this town on the map: Red’s Eats.
+And finally, the spot that really put this town on the map: Red’s Eats.
 This place is a true lobster shack about the size of a minivan, and it’s no secret that they serve the best roll in the state.
 You’ll be glad you opted out of the pricey twin lobster dinner while you were in Maine’s big city, but be ready to wait in a line that stretches down the street.

-You’ve spent the day eating Maine’s best food and prepping for the rest of your journey, so avoid falling into a food coma until you travel 45 minutes up the coast to Camden.
+Avoid falling into a food coma until you travel 45 minutes up the coast to Camden.
 There, you can spend the night in one of the many historic homes (think clawfoot tubs and sprawling gardens) that now house bed and breakfasts run by sweet locals, among them the Blackberry Inn.

 Day 2: Vistas and nostalgia in Camden and Bar Harbor